dreamfactorysoftware/platform-wiki/setup-guide/3-etl/EmrEtlRunner-setup.md

 Invoke EmrEtlRunner using Bundler's `bundle exec` syntax:

-    $ bundle exec snowplow-emr-etl-runner
+    $ bundle exec bin/snowplow-emr-etl-runner

-Note that the `bundle exec` command will only work when you are inside the `emr-etl-runner` folder.
+Note the `bin/` sub-folder, and that the `bundle exec` command will only work when you are inside the `emr-etl-runner` folder.

 The command-line options for EmrEtlRunner look like this: